 This phone has a conventional solution on earpiece and vibra.
 Both are handled by AVILMA N2200.
-Two integrated handsfree speakers are driven by an additional amplifier also handled by AVILMA.
+Integrated handsfree speaker is driven by an additional amplifier also handled by AVILMA.
 The microphone has a digital interface and its RF-filtered lines are directly connected to RAP D2800 for processing.